open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 Now, check what this looks like on your own page `https://rawgit.com/YourUserName/YourUserName.github.io/YourBranchName/#!pages/vi/profiles/YourUserName.md` and post a link to it in the [gitter.im chat](https://gitter.im/open-learning-exchange/chat).
 Check and double check that everything looks good and is working before initiating a pull request.

+**NOTE**:
-**NOTE**: If you don't see any changes in your page after editing your file then you need to clear your browser's cache or open your page in your browser's **"incognito"** or **"privacy"** mode.
+• If you don't see any changes in your page after editing your file then you need to clear your browser's cache or open your page in your browser's **"incognito"** or **"privacy"** mode.
 You can also press Ctrl+Shift+R or Ctrl+F5 to reload the page with cache cleared.
+• As MDwiki site is what we use for "production," please **always check** if everything renders as you expected using rawgit link.
+There are [different flavors of Markdown](https://github.com/commonmark/CommonMark/wiki/Markdown-Flavors).
+Use GitHub's preview tab for reference only.

 ### Open a pull request